ShonT/LLMSentinelRouter/documentation/getting-started/quickstart.md

 - Python 3.11 or later
 - `pip` (Python package manager)
 - Git (optional, for cloning the repository)
-- API keys for at least one LLM provider (DeepSeek, Anthropic, or Gemini)
+- API keys for at least one LLM provider (DeepSeek, Anthropic, Gemini, Groq, or OpenRouter)

 ## Step 1: Clone the Repository